anthonyyoussef01/Real-Time-Transaction-System/README.md

 jsp or thymeleaf.
 NextJS is also a good option as it allows for server-side rendering if such functionality is needed (for example, to calculate the exchange rate between two currencies and convert the amount to the user's currency before depositing or withdrawing).

-## License

-At CodeScreen, we strongly value the integrity and privacy of our assessments.
-As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>

-## Submitting your solution

-Please push your changes to the `main branch` of this repository.
-You can push one or more commits. <br>

-Once you are finished with the task, please click the `Submit Solution` link on <a href="https://app.codescreen.com/candidate/c8568970-9ef6-4426-a4f5-da3c885a9af3" target="_blank">this screen</a>.